KellyDRasmussen/KellyDRasmussen/README.md

 - 👋 Hi, I’m @KellyDRasmussen
+- 🌍 Passionate about sustainability
-- 👀 I’m interested in data analysis
+- 📊 Experienced in data analysis and visualisation
-- 🤖 I like to script automations, especially using OpenAI API
+- 🤖 Scripting automations with OpenAI API on Google Scripts
-- 🌱 I’m currently learning Python
+- 🔧 Currently enhancing Python skills
+- 🌱 Working on decarbonising Aarhus schools with solar panels: Solar Aarhus
-- 📫 How to reach me: LinkedIn profile
+- 📫 Reach me on LinkedIn

 <!---
 KellyDRasmussen/KellyDRasmussen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.